-10.1.1 If funds for insurance are delegated to any school, the authority will require the school to demonstrate that cover relevant to the authority's insurable and other interests, under a policy arranged by the governing body, is appropriate in terms of the actual risks which might reasonably be expected to arise at the school in question.
-The authority will set out reasonable minimum levels.

-- 10.1.2 Schools are required to submit copies, on demand, of relevant documentation to the authority proving the adequacy of cover.
-Where there is delay in providing such evidence then the authority will arrange temporary cover until it is satisfied as to the adequacy of the school's cover and will charge the school's budget share for any additional costs incurred, including the cost of any temporary cover. - 10.1.3 The evidence required to demonstrate the parity of cover should be reasonable, not place an undue burden upon the school, nor act as a barrier to the school exercising their choice of supplier. - 10.1.4 Schools may join the Secretary of State's Risk Protection Arrangement (RPA).
-They may do this individually when any insurance contract of which they are a part expires.
-Primary and/or secondary maintained schools may join the RPA collectively by agreeing through Schools' Forum to de-delegate funding.
+- 10.1.1 If funds for insurance are delegated to any school, the authority will require the school to demonstrate that cover relevant to the authority's insurable and other interests, under a policy arranged by the governing body, is appropriate in terms of the actual risks which might reasonably be expected to arise at the school in question.
+The authority will set out reasonable minimum levels. - 10.1.2 Schools are required to submit copies, on demand, of relevant documentation to the authority proving the adequacy of cover.
+Where there is delay in providing such evidence then the authority will arrange temporary cover until it is satisfied as to the adequacy of the school's cover and will charge the school's budget share for any additional costs incurred, including the cost of any temporary cover.

-Section 11: Miscellaneous
+SECTION 11: MISCELLANEOUS